levibostian/Teller-iOS/README.md

         case .cache(let cache, let lastFetched, let firstCache, let fetching, let successfulFetch, let errorDuringFetch):
             // Repos have been fetched before for the GitHub user.
             // If `cache` is nil, the cache is empty. break
         }

-        switch dataState.fetchingState() {
-        case .fetching(let fetching, let noCache, let errorDuringFetch, let successfulFetch):
-            // A new cache could be fetching, just completed fetching, or is not fetching at all. break
-        }
     })